Funding your research course

 The University is very successful in attracting sponsorship for research students, particularly from UK Research Councils through competitions and annual allocations, and with the European Commission's Marie Curie Programme.

-When looking at how to fund your postgraduate studies, it is worth taking the time to research your options as there may be opportunities available to you in relation to your area of interest.
+It is worth taking the time to research your options as there may be opportunities available to you in relation to your area of interest.
 Follow our step-by-step guide on finding funding for your course.

 Step-by-step guide to funding

 At Nottingham you can access scholarships and funded research training across the different subject areas through University scholarships, Doctoral Training Programmes, and paid studentship opportunities.

 There are a number of funding options available to international students, including internal and external scholarships.

 The University offers an extensive range of research scholarships for international and EU students entering PhD courses and other extended research degree programmes.

 If you have applied for a research-based masters degree course such as an MA by Research or MSc by Research, you may be eligible to apply for a masters scholarship instead.

 Further information about funding your studies, including financial advice and external sources of funding, is available on the scholarships, fees and finance webpages.

 Explore your funding options